trailofbits/cargo-unmaintained/README.md

 `cargo-unmaintained` is similar to [`cargo-audit`].
 However, `cargo-unmaintained` finds unmaintained packages automatically using heuristics, rather than rely on users to manually submit them to the [RustSec Advisory Database].

-`cargo-unmaintained` defines an unmaintained package X as one that satisfies one of 1 through 3 below:
+`cargo-unmaintained` defines an unmaintained package X as one that satisfies one of 1 through 4 below:

 1. X's repository does not exist.

 2. X's repository is archived (see [Notes] below).

+3. X is not a member of its associated repository.

-3. Both a and b below.
+4. Both a and b below.

    a.
 X depends on a version of a package Y that is incompatible with the Y's latest version.

    b.
 Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).

-As of 2023-11-28, the RustSec Advisory Database contains 87 active advisories for unmaintained packages.
-Using the above conditions, `cargo-unmaintained` automatically identifies 52 of them (more than half).
+As of 2023-11-29, the RustSec Advisory Database contains 87 active advisories for unmaintained packages.
+Using the above conditions, `cargo-unmaintained` automatically identifies 63 of them (more than two thirds).
 These results can be reproduced by running the [`rustsec_comparison`] binary within this repository.

 ### Notes